Log in

 Within cards, you can choose a customizable color tag (those big, bold colors!), add your details, then click Create and add next to add the next task card.
 When you're working on a task, drag it to the sidebar on the right, and Kanban Tool will start timing how long you work on it; drag in a new task to switch focus.

-As simple as Kanban Tool looks, it has a ton of powerful tools.
+As simple as Kanban Tool looks, it has a ton of powerful features.
 You can add custom fields to your cards, name each card color from its settings, or enable Power-Ups for a calendar view, checklist templates, emoji, and more—with every change to your tasks logged back to the same detailed analytics.

-Kanban Tool also integrates Zapier, so you can connect your Kanban to your to-do list, email, team chat app, and more.
+Kanban Tool also integrates with Zapier, so you can connect your Kanban to your to-do list, email, team chat app, and more.
 Here are a few examples to get you started, but it'll work with thousands of different apps.

-Best Trello alternative for Kanban within Slack
+The best Kanban software for using Kanban within Slack

 Workstreams.ai (Web, iOS, Android, macOS, Windows, Linux)